bring/hedwig/README.md

     ├── /dist
     │   ├── /icons                  - Service icons and Number icons
     │   ├── bring.css               - Minified bring bundle
+    │   ├── examples.js             - Example javascript intended to run for the documentation
     │   ├── hedwig-react.js         - React components
     │   ├── icons.min.js            - Javascript snippet that loads the sprite on your page, minified │   ├── main.js                 – Minified javascript bundle for both posten and bring